railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

        quite a lot more convenient for them to be able to modify the database tables, forms, templates and workflows internally than routinely depend on a supplier.

-An internal installation will probably prove more costly than an SaaS package or hosted service.
+An internal installation will probably prove more costly than a SaaS package or hosted service.
 Even if you put yourself in charge of it all, you will take quite a bit of time learning how to manage the implementation unless the team already has an experience of OpenERP.
 This represents a significant risk.